NYUAD-Core-Bioinformatics/MIMI/README.md

-# MIMI
-Molecular Isotope Mass Identifier
+# MIMI: Molecular Isotope Mass Identifier

-MIMI (Molecular Isotope Mass Identifier) is a powerful tool for analyzing isotope-labeled FT-ICR mass spectrometry data, developed by the CGSB Lab at New York University Abu Dhabi.
-It helps identify compounds by matching observed masses against known compounds and verifying their isotope patterns.
+***MIMI is a powerful tool for analyzing ultra-high-resolution Fourier Transform Ion Cyclotron Resonance (UHR-FT-ICR) mass spectrometry data.***

+MIMI identifies chemical formulas for signals in mass spectra by matching the masses of observed peaks with theoretical masses of known compounds and then verifies the initial molecular assignments by searching for isotopic fine-structure patterns.
+MIMI can perform peak matching using either natural isotope ratios and/or labeled isotopes using tunable mass error thresholds and can analyze multiple MS datasets in batch.
+This flexibility facilitates the identification of molecules across multiple samples with labeled spike-ins and experiments with multiple replicates, treatment groups, or time series data.

+MIMI was developed in the [**Center for Genomics and Systems Biology (CGSB)**](https://nyuad.nyu.edu/en/research/faculty-labs-and-projects/nyuad-cgsb.html) at [**New York University Abu Dhabi (NYUAD)**](http://nyuad.nyu.edu/).
+For detailed documentation, please visit the [**MIMI Website**](https://corebioinf.abudhabi.nyu.edu/MIMI/index.html).

 ## Features